 'American Idol' Singer Faints on Stage in Frightening Moment

-On Monday night's episode of American Idol, numerous pairs were brought together for the Hollywood Week Duets Challenge.
-While multiple duos showcased their vocals during the episode, one pair, in particular, found themselves in the midst of a medical emergency.
-During the frightening ordeal, one of the contestants, Funke Lagoke, fainted, prompting emergency personnel to step in.
+During Monday night's episode of American Idol, various pairs were brought together for the Hollywood Week Duets Challenge.
+While multiple duos showcased their vocals, one pair, in particular, found themselves in the midst of a medical emergency.
+During the frightening ordeal, one of the contestants, Funke Lagoke, fainted while falling flat on her face, prompting emergency personnel and the judges to step in.

 As Lagoke was being taken to the hospital, the judges rallied alongside Felton, who was still emotional over the scene.
 Richie told her, "I know as traumatic as it was.
 Now, I was about to deliver some news.
 So, I thought I should deliver it to you.
 What we were gonna say is both of you deserve to go through."
 He continued, "I want you to know, congratulations.
 I know that was traumatic.
 But, we're here for you.
 We're family, okay?"